jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 ---
 date: 2021-01-10
-title: "How to automate AWS zero downtime maintenance with SSM and load balancers"
+title: "How to automate zero downtime maintenance with AWS SSM & ALBs"
 description: Load balancers can help us to ensure we proactively remove instances from rotation when we automate maintenance against their targets
 type: posts
 series: